3 Ways to Grow in Grace 2 Peter 3:18 Devotional

 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God

-Today we’re looking at 3 Ways to Grow in Grace.
+So, let’s celebrate the most precious gift we’ll ever receive by exploring 3 Ways to Grow in Grace.
 Each one takes us closer to understanding our Lord, Jesus Christ.
-And combined they show us the depth of God’s grace toward us.
+And combined they show us the extent of God’s grace toward us.

 #1 Prepare the Soil

-Let’s face it… We all start out with a little rocky terrain.
-For some of us, it’s because we’re new Christians, learning the ways of the Lord from the beginning.
-For the rest of us, it’s contentment, not wanting to push the boundaries of our daily lives.
-We feel like we’ve already made it and our relationship with God is good enough.
+Let’s face it… We all start with a little rocky terrain.
+For some of us, it’s because we’re new Christians, learning the ways of the Lord from the very beginning.
+For others, it’s the contentment of staying in our comfort zone, not wanting to push the boundaries of our daily lives, and forgetting that we’re called to lives of holiness.
+We feel like we’ve already made it and that our relationship with God is good enough.

-But to get to the next level of spiritual maturity we must plow the field and prepare the soil to receive the seed.
+The Holy Bible calls this “fallow ground”.
+To get to the next level of spiritual maturity we must break it up, plow the field, and prepare the soil to receive the seed.

 Sow for yourselves righteousness;